C191068/Ali_Khatami_Lottery4/README.md

 we can learn about modulo function by going to this link https://docs.soliditylang.org/en/v0.8.17/types.html

-we use module function to get random number out of our player array <br>
+we use module function to pick a random number out of our player array <br>